-Curator of San Francisco’s Cartoon Art Museum, the only museum of its kind in the western United States.
-Has more than a decade of experience in museum operations, including curatorial duties, collections management, gallery preparation and maintenance, administration and education.
+Curator of San Francisco’s Cartoon Art Museum, the only museum of its kind in the western United States, with nearly two decades’ experience in museum operations, including curatorial duties, collections management, gallery preparation and maintenance, administration, public programming, and education.
 Recognized as an authority in the subject of comic art, and knowledgeable in a variety of disciplines throughout the field.

 1998: Colorado College, Colorado Springs, CO: Bachelor’s degree, Studio Art

 1994: Wellington High School, Wellington, OH

 2001-present: Gallery Manager and Curator, Cartoon Art Museum, San Francisco, CA

 2001: Museum Preparator, Berkeley Art Museum, Berkeley, CA